Hurricane Erin forecast to churn up dangerous swells and winds from Florida to New England

 Rough ocean conditions already have been seen along the U.S. coast — at least 60 swimmers were rescued from rip currents Monday at Wrightsville Beach, near Wilmington, North Carolina.

-Holly Andrzejewski, who just bought a bed-and-breakfast on Hatteras Island with her husband, said they spent the last few days bringing in all the outdoor furniture and making sure there were generators, extra water and flashlights.

-“It's just one of those things where you know this is always a possibility and it could happen, and you just make the best out of it.
-Otherwise you wouldn’t live at the beach,” she said.

-The Outer Banks' thin stretch of low-lying barrier islands that jut into the Atlantic Ocean are increasingly vulnerable to storm surges.
+The Outer Banks' thin stretch of low-lying barrier islands that jut into the Atlantic are increasingly vulnerable to storm surges.
 There are concerns that parts of the main highway could be washed out, leaving some routes impassible for days.
+And dozens of beach homes already worn down from chronic beach erosion and the loss of protective dunes could be at risk, said David Hallac, superintendent of the Cape Hatteras National Seashore.

 Farther south, no evacuations had been ordered, but some beach access points were closed as forecasts call for water levels up to 3 feet (1 meter) over normal high tides for several days.